-Lucky Chow Season 2 is now airing on PBS!
-Check local listings or stream on PBS.org and on the PBS app!
+Lucky Chow Season 3 is now airing on PBS!
+Check local listings.

 In Season 2 of Lucky Chow, we wander up, down and across America to discover how deeply Asian culture and cuisine are rooted in our everyday lives.
 Our appetite for everything Asian leads us to bowls of noodles and skewers of barbecued meats, to heaping Japanese okonomiyaki and velvety Indian duck curry.
 And along the way we were lucky enough to step into the lives of sumo wrestlers, Buddhist monks, seriously hip Korean American farmers and a pair of Chinese newlyweds raucously merging old and new world traditions.
 Now we’re hungrier than ever.

 TRENDING JAPANESE, 201